Boating and Paddling

 Help keep zebra mussels out of the park.
 Get your mandatory inspection before launching your motorboat, canoe, kayak, paddleboard, and inflatables into the water.
 Inspections are free and only take 15-30 minutes.
 See below for inspection station hours.

 Riding Mountain National Park has taken significant steps to prevent aquatic invasive species (AIS) such as zebra mussels from entering waterways in the park.
 Unfortunately, in the fall of 2017, Whirlpool Lake tested positive for zebra mussel eDNA (environmental DNA).
 It is important to note that live zebra mussels have not been found in Riding Mountain National Park and eDNA does not confirm a viable population.
-Whirlpool Lake will remain closed until further notice.
+Whirlpool Lake open for winter use.
 Parks Canada staff will continue to monitor and test park waters regularly.

 Due to the increased risk, our AIS prevention program is changing for the 2018 season.